shredthaGNAR/list-of-my-starred-repos/README.md

 * [TheRealJoelmatic/RemoveAdblockThing](https://github.com/TheRealJoelmatic/RemoveAdblockThing):  The intrusive "Ad blocker are not allowed on YouTube"  message is annoying.
 This open-source project aims to address this issue by providing a solution to bypass YouTube's ad blocker detection
 * [eyalroz/removedupes](https://github.com/eyalroz/removedupes): Remove Duplicate Messages
 * [husnainfareed/rename-images-with-ai-raycast-extension](https://github.com/husnainfareed/rename-images-with-ai-raycast-extension): A Raycast extension that uses AI to intelligently rename screenshot and image files based on their content.
+* [cdaein/rename-screenshot](https://github.com/cdaein/rename-screenshot): Rename Mac screenshots based on its contents with local Ollama or ChatGPT
 * [dexiota/replacefirefoxicon](https://github.com/dexiota/replacefirefoxicon): A collection of CSS tweaks to only change Firefox's icon throughout the UI.
 * [jeevatkm/ReplyWithHeader-Thunderbird](https://github.com/jeevatkm/ReplyWithHeader-Thunderbird): Outlook style headers and few goodies for Thunderbird
 * [srvaroa/repocket](https://github.com/srvaroa/repocket): Manage a local copy of articles saved in Pocket